Harvesting the surplus fruit growing throughout Boulder to protect black bears and other sensitive wildlife.

 Our colleagues at the City of Boulder and Colorado Parks & Wildlife have identified urban fruit as the second most concerning bear attractant, following unsecured trash.
 To help make Boulder a safe place for bears and people, Community Fruit Rescue is prioritizing harvest sites with notable bear activity.
 By removing attractants like ripe fruit, we can encourage bears to stay safe in their natural habitats, and out of dangerous urban areas.
 Here's what we're doing to protect bears and people:

 - Bear Conflict Harvests: CFR will quickly harvest fruit in areas of Boulder where bears are active.
 These harvests will focus on removing all of the fruit in a rapid manner once the problem is brought to our organization by homeowners, or our partners at the City of Boulder, Boulder Bear Coalition, or Colorado Parks & Wildlife.
 Contact us if you are experiencing bear activity in/near your fruit trees so we can remove the fruit!
+Please note that in order to harvest any fruit trees, CFR requires that each site be registered by the tree steward, and a harvest request form must be submitted each year.

 - DIY Harvest Kits: With an option to self-harvest fruit, members of the community can rent our Do-It-Yourself Kits and either keep or donate the fruit they pick.
 These kits will make urban fruit gleaning easier and more accessible for volunteers and renters, and allow CFR to expand its impact to more homes.
 Rent yours today!